-- In February 2022, the AAFWAC members reflected on "Black History" and the impact it continues to have in our community. - In June 2022, the AAFWAC hosted informational booth outside two Tri-City locations to bring awareness and celebrate "Freedom Day: Juneteenth". - In July 2022, the AAFWAC was also part of the planning for BIPOC Mental Health Month, formally known as Bebe Moore Campbell National Minority Mental Health.
-In addition, the DEI Coordinator and AAFWAC chair were involved in the creation of "Fostering Diversity, Equity and Inclusion" newsletter, which highlighted Bebe Moore Campbell, an advocate for the mental health needs of Black/African American community and other underrepresented communities.
+- In July 2022, the AAFWC was also part of the planning for BIPOC Mental Health Month, formally known as Bebe Moore Campbell National Minority Mental Health.
+In addition, the DEI Coordinator and AAFWC chair were involved in the creation of "Fostering Diversity, Equity and Inclusion" newsletter, which highlighted Bebe Moore Campbell, an advocate for the mental health needs of Black/African American community and other underrepresented communities. - July 2022 AAFWC participated in IN COMMUNITY: A virtual conversation on BIPOC Mental Health. - December Holiday Newsletter - January 2023, visit to African American Museum of Beginning in Pomona - In February 2023, the AAFWC staff and members reflected on "Black History" and shared what it signifies to them - February 2023 chair and DEI Coordinator attended Freedom Fund Event with NAACP - In June 2023, supported the raising of the Juneteenth flag at Pomona City Hall

-Although the AAFWAC experienced low membership participation and virtual meeting attendance, efforts were made to improve partnerships with local organizations.
-These collaborations with trusted organizations and local leaders allowed the AAFWAC to continue conversations around mental health equity and disparities in the Black and African American communities.
-Outreach and engagement will continue to be a priority in FY 2022-23.
+Although the African American Family Wellness Collaborative (AAFWC) held a virtual meeting in December 2022, efforts were made to improve partnerships and gain trust with local leaders and organizations by visiting centers, attending local events and showing support.
+In addition, this time allowed the chair and DEI Coordinator to continue conversations around mental health equity and disparities in the Black and African American communities.
+In addition, a monthly email was created to maintain consistent communication and sharing of resources with community members.
+Revitalization of the Collaborative will be a priority in FY 2023-24.

 ¡Adelante!
-Latino and Hispanic Wellness Advisory Council
+Latino and Hispanic Wellness Collaborative

 ¡Adelante!
-Latino and Hispanic Wellness Advisory Council was established in September 2020.
-Its primary goal is to instill hope and wellness by empowering community members within the Latino/a/x and Hispanic community to advocate and share their experience, knowledge, and feedback. ¡Adelante! also focuses on building relationships and engaging with communities and local organizations to ensure that Tri-City is meeting the needs of the community on an individual and collective level.
+Latino and Hispanic Wellness Collaborative was established in September 2020.
+Its primary goal is to instill hope and wellness by empowering community members within the Latino/a/x and Hispanic communities to advocate and share their experiences, knowledge, and feedback. ¡Adelante! also focuses on building relationships and engaging with communities and local organizations to ensure that Tri-City is meeting the needs of the community on an individual and collective level.

-The following are some example of efforts made by ¡Adelante! in FY 2021-22:
+The following are some examples of efforts made by ¡Adelante! in FY 2022-23: